Vvkmnn/claude-historian/README.md

 - [Official MCP servers](https://github.com/modelcontextprotocol/servers) for reference implementations
 - [TypeScript SDK](https://github.com/modelcontextprotocol/typescript-sdk) for best practices
 - [Creating Node.js modules](https://docs.npmjs.com/creating-node-js-modules) - NPM package development guide

+## desktop

+Claude Desktop support is currently blocked by [LevelDB locks](https://github.com/Level/level#open) and [Electron sandboxing](https://www.electronjs.org/docs/latest/tutorial/sandbox).
+You will still search Claude Desktop from Claude Code, but **only when the Claude app is closed**.

+A DXT package and build is available for future compatibility; further investigations are ongoing.
+Feel free to test with it.

 ## license